REMA EARLY MUSIC DAY

 - Reinforce the sector’s activities, internally and in relation to the rest of the world

-- Give more visibility to Early Music as research-oriented music and its stakeholders - Reward relevance over a subjective appreciation of artistic quality
+- Give more visibility to Early Music as research-oriented music and its stakeholders

 - Support projects that build a sustainable future for Early Music